alaaa4255/sep11-freedom-project/blog/entry02.md

-<p>Through the <a href=¨https://lesscss.org/#¨> less.js </a> website, I learned how to use loops while coding less;css.
-Specficically I used <a href=¨https://lesscss.org/functions/#logical-functions¨> this section (logical functions) </a> to learn how to involve and what I could use loops for in less.
+<p>Through the <a href ="https://lesscss.org/#"> less.js </a>.website, I learned how to use loops while coding less;css.
+Specficically I used <a href =¨https://lesscss.org/functions/#logical-functions¨> this section (logical functions) </a> to learn how to involve and what I could use loops for in less.
 I also used google since I found it very helpful with providng me more information about loops and how I could use it in less. </p>

 <p> After asking google the same thing with Arrays instead this time replacing it with loops, I saw this code snippet</p>